factore/forge/README.md

 * `list_order:integer` (makes the list of items in Forge reorderable using drag & drop)
 * `published:boolean` (creates a 'Published' selector that is only accessible by users with the Admin or Super Admin role)

+You can also generate scaffolds for "small" entities, such as post categories, that have a streamlined interface as follows:

+    rails generate forge:scaffold_small MODEL_NAME LIST_OF_ATTRIBUTES_IN_STANDARD_RAILS_FORMAT

-It is highly recommended that you include an attribute called title as it is relied on in the list views.
-If you don't wish to use title you can edit the generated files.
+For either generator it is highly recommended that you include an attribute called "title" as it is relied on in the list views.
+If you don't wish to use "title" you can edit the generated views.
 This will likely be more customizable in the future.

-You can also generate scaffolds for "small" entities, such as post categories, that have a streamlined interface as follows:

 ## Available Modules